MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 <!-- markdownlint-disable no-inline-html -->

-# Enterprise websites Graph connector
+# Enterprise websites Microsoft Graph connector

-The Enterprise websites Graph connector allows your organization to index articles and **content from its internal-facing websites**.
+The Enterprise websites Microsoft Graph connector allows your organization to index articles and **content from its internal-facing websites**.
 After you configure the connector and sync content from the website, end users can search for that content from any Microsoft Search client.

 > [!NOTE]
-> Read the [**Setup your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.
+> Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general connectors setup instructions.

 This article is for anyone who configures, runs, and monitors an Enterprise websites connector.
 It supplements the general setup process, and shows instructions that apply only for the Enterprise websites connector.
 This article also includes information about [Troubleshooting](#troubleshooting).